alejomaar/Machine-Learning-Zoomcamp/readme.md

 My midterm project is on gender classifier.
 This covers.

-- EDA/Importance of the function
+- EDA/Feature importance
 - Model selection (Logistics, NN, Random Forest)
 - Hyperparameter tuning
-- Removal of features
+- Feature elimination
 - Metrics
 - Create service with BentoML and FastAPI
 - Deploy to the cloud